 Does your ageing laptop need a boost?
-We reveal the tweaks and upgrades that will give your Windows portable a new lease of life.
+We reveal the tweaks and upgrades that will give your portable Windows notebook a new lease of life.

-After a while, your laptop may not be running quite as fast as it used to.
-Maybe you have a new laptop that isn’t as quick as you hoped.
-Whether it is a few years’ old or a little underpowered, then it is a good idea to see if there are any software tweaks you can make or hardware upgrades to help your computer last a little longer.
+Perhaps, your laptop doesn't run quite as fast as it used to, or maybe your new notebook isn’t quite as quick as you hoped.
+It might also be a few years’ old and feel a little underpowered.
+If this is the case it's a good idea to see if there are any simple software tweaks or hardware upgrades you can make to help speed up your laptop and make it last a little longer.

 1. Get rid of bloatware

 Bloatware, crapware, unwanted software that comes with new laptops can really slow down a computer.
-You have to ask yourself if you really need them.
+Do you really need it?
 Many of these games and apps will load processes when booting and take up processor cycles and memory.

-Programs such as PCDecrapifier (pictured above) can make the process of getting rid of bloatware really painless and is a quick win for those looking to speed up their notebooks.
+Programs such as PCDecrapifier (pictured above) can make the process of getting rid of bloatware really painless.
+It represents a quick win for those looking to speed up their notebooks.

 2. Disable start-up programs

-Often, when you install an application, the process also installs a number of start-up programs that run each time Windows is started.
+Often, when you install an application, the process also installs a number of start-up programs that run each time Windows loads.
 This increases boot-up times and slows down the overall running of the machine.
 These can be disabled or removed altogether.

-On the Startup tab, look for anything programs you think you don’t need to use.
+On the Startup tab, look for any programs you think you don’t need to use.
 Uncheck these items and click on Apply.
+If you're not sure what a process does, simply Google it and you'll see whether it's essential or not.
 Reboot the laptop to apply these changes.

 3. Switch off unnecessary animations